Generic Name and Formulations:

 Indications for PERJETA:

-In combination with trastuzumab and docetaxel: to treat patients with HER2-positive metastatic breast cancer (MBC) who have not received prior anti-HER2 therapy or chemotherapy for metastatic disease; for the neoadjuvant treatment of patients with HER2-positive, locally advanced, inflammatory, or early stage breast cancer (either >2cm in diameter or node positive) as part of a complete treatment regimen for early breast cancer.
+In combination with trastuzumab and docetaxel for the treatment of patients with HER2-positive metastatic breast cancer (MBC) who have not received prior anti-HER2 therapy or chemotherapy for metastatic disease.
+In combination with trastuzumab and chemotherapy: for the neoadjuvant treatment of patients with HER2-positive, locally advanced, inflammatory, or early stage breast cancer (either >2cm in diameter or node positive) as part of a complete treatment regimen for early breast cancer (EBC); or for the adjuvant treatment of patients with HER2-positive EBC at high risk of recurrence.

 Human epidermal growth factor receptor (HER2) dimerization inhibitor.

-Diarrhea, alopecia, neutropenia, nausea, fatigue, rash, peripheral neuropathy; hypersensitivity (monitor), decreases in LVEF; pregnant women: possible oligohydramnios (monitor).
+Diarrhea, alopecia, neutropenia, nausea, fatigue, rash, peripheral neuropathy, vomiting, thrombocytopenia, anemia, constipation, headache, asthenia, mucosal inflammation, myalgia; hypersensitivity reactions (monitor), left ventricular dysfunction; pregnant women: possible oligohydramnios (monitor).

 Encourage women who are exposed to Perjeta during pregnancy and within 7 months prior to conception to enroll in the MotHER Pregnancy Registry: (800) 690-6720.